Overview

 Compatibility with the Rolleiflex 6000 series system

-- the 600X series 6060 film back cannot be used as it lacks a built-in motordrive - a Hy6 prototype model was presented at Photokina 2008
+• the 600X series 6060 film back cannot be used as it lacks a built-in motordrive

 Differences between the Hy6 / AFi variants

-- a different power management.
+• a different power management.
 The Hy6 and AFi use different types of batteries, which are mechanically different and thus not interchangeable: the Hy6 uses connector pins, while the AFi has flat contacts.
-The Sinar batteries match the Sinar digital backs, and so do the Leaf ones.
+The Sinar batteries match the Sinar digital backs, and the Leaf batteries match the Leaf digital backs.
 However, the Sinar back is powered through its own battery, while the Leaf AFi back can be operated from a single battery in the camera body, or with dual batteries for more autonomy (body+back).

-- The Leaf Capture software is available in both Macintosh OS X and Windows versions, while Sinar CaptureShop and eXposure are only available for Macintosh OS X. The Leaf AFi is also supported by PhaseOne CaptureOne software as from v.5 (Macintosh and Windows versions).
+• The Leaf Capture software is available in both Macintosh and Windows versions, while Sinar CaptureShop and eXposure are only available for Macintosh.
+The Leaf AFi is also supported by PhaseOne CaptureOne software as from v.5 (Macintosh and Windows versions), as well as by the Leaf Raw Convertor (Macintosh and Windows versions) for those using other imaging programs that do not recognize the Leaf Raw format.

 Available versions